constellation-app/constellation/CHECKLIST.md

     For specifics see the [style guide](STYLE_GUIDELINES.md).

-- [ ] Ensure that new ***leaks*** or ***code smells*** are not introduced by parsing you code using `sonar-scanner` and checking via [Sonar Qube](https://sonarcloud.io)
+- [ ] Ensure that new ***leaks*** or ***code smells*** are not introduced by parsing your code using `sonar-scanner` or checking via [Sonar Qube](https://sonarcloud.io)

 - [ ] Document code based on the [style guide](STYLE_GUIDELINES.md)

 - [ ] Avoid OS dependant code (e.g. Windows or Linux)

-- [ ] Utility methods should end with the word Utilities (i.e not Util or Utility)
+- [ ] Utility classes should end with the word Utilities (i.e not Util or Utility)

 - [ ] Update the [change log](CHANGELOG.md) as a means to notify